cvxopt/cvxopt/src/C/SuiteSparse/README.txt

     SuiteSparseQR   sparse QR factorization

-CHOLMOD optionally uses METIS 4.0.1 (http://www-users.cs.umn.edu/~karypis/metis).
+Some codes optionally use METIS 4.0.1 (http://www-users.cs.umn.edu/~karypis/metis).
 To use METIS, place a copy of the metis-4.0 directory in the same directory containing this README file.
 Be sure that you do not have a nested metis-4.0/metis-4.0 directory; SuiteSparse won't find METIS if you do this, which can happen with a zip file of metis-4.0 on Windows.
-The use of METIS will improve the ordering quality in CHOLMOD.
+The use of METIS will improve the ordering quality.

 Refer to each package for license, copyright, and author information.
-All codes are authored or co-authored by Timothy A. Davis, CISE Dept., Univ. of Florida.  email: my last name @ cise dot ufl dot edu.
+All codes are authored or co-authored by Timothy A. Davis.
+email: DrTimothyAldenDavis@gmail.com

 ================================================================================
 If you use SuiteSparse_install in MATLAB, stop reading here.